top of page

 The Supreme Court Family Rules (Rule 16-1(7)) state that costs must be awarded to the successful party unless the judge specifically orders otherwise.
 The goal, outlined in Rule 1-3(1), is to encourage cooperation and minimize expensive, lengthy court battles.

-The court's intention is to guide how people approach their lawsuit.
+The court's intention is to guide how we approach our lawsuit.
 As noted in the case of Karpodinis v.
 Kantas, the rule on costs exists to encourage reasonable choices and strategies.
 If the winner wasn't awarded their costs, there would be less incentive for parties to act reasonably.

 BC Provincial Court: No Costs in Family Law